d2l-ai/d2l-en/chapter_preliminaries/probability.md

 To get out the probability assigned to an interval, we must take an *integral* of the density over that interval.
-For more details on continuous random variables, see :numref:`sec_random_variables`.